islaytitans/alien/docs/src/GM/hod3.md

 ### Erebos Act 3

-- Act 3 Erebos has metamorpahised from a station to a Living-Proto-thing of its own will slowly change appearance to the smooth-sculpted and ribbed free-forms of a Xenomorph hive
+- Act 3 Erebos has metamorphosed from a station to a Living-Proto-thing of its own will slowly change appearance to the smooth-sculpted and ribbed free-forms of a Xenomorph hive
 - The Living Proto-Hive is biomechanical honeycombed organism that supports protomorphic lifeforms
 - Fleshy black veins and tendons grow, transmogrifying metal supports into skeleton structures and powerlines into arteries to pump plasmatic energy
 - Station is crawling with a dozen newborn **PASSIVE** Fulfremmen p70